 The Arts Council has important relationships with a wide variety of stakeholders, across Westminster, local authorities, the arts and cultural sector, and the general public.

-The Arts Council’s Stakeholder focus research helps us to understand our reputation and performance.
-We use the research to understand where the arts and cultural sector feel we are doing well, and where we need to improve.
-The research also explores public opinion about public funding of arts and culture and of the importance of arts and culture in people’s lives.
+Our Stakeholder focus research, which has been running since 2009, helps us to understand our reputation and performance - where our stakeholders feel we are doing well, and where we need to improve.
+It also explores public opinion about public funding of arts and culture and of the importance of arts and culture in people’s lives.

 Plans for future Stakeholder focus research

-- Further public polling work, so we can continue to understand the public perception of arts and culture.
+- further public polling work, so we can continue to understand the public perception of arts and culture

 If you have any questions about our Stakeholder focus research contact Jonathon Blackburn, Senior Officer, Policy and Research, Arts Council England, via email or on 0161 934 4364.